malik111110/sentient-core-optimisation/.documents/project planning/ROADMAP.md

 ## 1. Overall Project Vision

-Sentient Core aims to be an advanced AI-driven development platform that transforms natural language requirements into production-ready applications through intelligent multi-agent orchestration.
-This roadmap outlines the planned development phases, including a focused sprint for the 'Raise Your Hack' competition.
+Sentient Core is an advanced AI-driven development platform designed to transform natural language requirements into production-ready applications via intelligent multi-agent orchestration.
+The immediate focus of this roadmap is the 'Raise Your Hack' competition, which will serve as the launchpad for delivering the initial, tangible version of Sentient Core, showcasing its core capabilities and innovative potential by addressing specific sponsor challenges.

 ## 2. Original Project Phases (Conceptual Timeline)

-*This is an estimated timeline for the broader project vision, which will run in parallel and extend beyond the hackathon sprint.*
+*This is an estimated timeline for the broader project vision.
+The 'Raise Your Hack' competition deliverables will form the foundational MVP, which these subsequent phases will build upon and extend.*

 *   **Phase 1: Foundation & Core Intelligence (Estimated Weeks 1-4 of project start)**
     *   Multi-Agent Infrastructure Setup (AutoGen/AG2, LangGraph).